Almost 1 billion domains have been sold since 1985.

-Choosing a domain name nowadays it’s much trickier than it used to be a few years ago.
-Almost 1 billion domains have been sold since 1985.
-Brandable domains are a dying species, and many people have started to register domains with extensions that are less popular and are not so good for SEO.
+Many people have started to register domains with extensions that are less popular and not so good for SEO.

 According to Google, these are the Generic Top Level Domains (gTLDs) recommended if you want to compete worldwide.

-Because the lack of brandable domains available, many entrepreneurs make mistakes and choose a country level domain without realizing this will hold them back from ranking in Google.
+Due to the lack of brandable domains available, many entrepreneurs make the mistake of choosing a country-level domain without realizing that this will hold them back from ranking in Google internationally.

 Let me give you another example.
-The website lemona.de may sound very brandable and easy to remember, but, in fact, it’s not a good domain to have if you want to rank for word wide terms.
+The website lemona.de may sound very brandable and easy to remember, but, in fact, it’s not a good domain to have if you want to rank for worldwide terms.
 Google considers this domain regional and it will only rank in Google.de.

 Once chosen a good domain extension for SEO, you can find a domain name that’s easy to remember and easy to spell.
 Here are some tips you must consider: